 Much of the licence text and images used here is by Creative Commons Aotearoa New Zealand, and is licenced under CC BY 3.0 Attribution.
 Some has been altered by the Wintec Library for clarity.
 Some of this material is based on material at www.creativecommons.org which is licensed under a Creative Commons Attribution 3.0 Unported licence.

-There are several different sections of the Copyright Act which may be relevant to your situation -
+There are several different sections of the Copyright Act that may be relevant to you as a student.

 You own the copyright to material you create as a student.
 This won't apply if you have been commissioned or funded by an external agent to create the work.

 Under Fair Dealing provisions, you can copy an insubstantial part of a work.
 What is considered substantial depends on the material you are copying.
 E.g., you couldn't copy a small, but unique part of a poem.
 For more information about Fair Dealing, see the Copyright Council of New Zealand handout.